colinjhorgan/Ames_Housing_Analysis/README.md

 # Ames_Housing_Analysis
 The goal of this project is to predict the age and sell price of a house within the Ames Housing Dataset.
-Data visualization and standardization is performed.
-Data is analyzed using multivariate linear regression, and I contextualize my findings by analyzing the residuals of the model.
+Data is normalized and multivariate linear regression is used to predict the target variables.
+Two models are implemented.
+The first uses normalized independent variables from the data, the second uses principal component analysis to better capture the variance of the data.